 Words that describe the crack variety of cocaine, or people who use crack, are: crackhead; crack star; crack weed (a crack cocaine and marijuana smoke.)

-LSD is a hallucinogenic drug that has had something of a resurgence.
+LSD is a hallucinogenic drug that has had something of a resurgence since its original use in the 1960s.
 Nicknames for LSD or LSD users that are popular are: Alice; Angels in the Sky; Animal; Bart Simpson; Battery Acid; Beast; Big D; Blackbird; Black Star; Black Sunshine; Blotter Acid.

 These are just the start of the type of illegal drug slang that permeates the drug culture.